apache/accumulo-website/tour/conditional-writer-code.md

 ```

 The following output shows running the example with a conditional writer.
-Threads retry when conditional mutations a rejected.
-The final address has all
+Threads retry when conditional mutations are rejected.
+The final address has
-three modifications.
+all three modifications.

 ```
 Thread  37 attempting change '  1007 Mountain Dr, Gotham, New York  ' -> '1007 Mountain Dr, Gotham, New York'